With the number of shotguns available, it can be difficult to decide which one is right for you.

 Length of barrels and ideal bottlenecks for discipline

-In general, longer barrels are preferred by shooters who have a more reflective approach and follow the target fluidly before letting the shot go.
-On the contrary, shooters who are instead more instinctive and, seeing them on the platform, it seems as if they are pulling, will be more at ease with short barrels.
+- On the contrarary, shooters who are instead more instinctive and, seeing them on the platform, it seems as if they are pulling, will be more at ease with short barrels

 This happens because long barrels are perfect for increasing the precision in engaging small targets over long distances; an example is the targets in hunting.
 In contrast, shorter barrels are often used in Skeet where the targets are faster and closer, thus requiring a quicker and more instinctive shot.